One of the most frequently asked questions by MMJ patients is-

 Will my medical marijuana card be accepted in other states?

-Well, the answer to this question will depend on the reciprocity laws of the state you are traveling to.
-And it’s not necessary that all US states with legal medical marijuana follow reciprocity.
+Well, out-of-state medical marijuana cards will be accepted in a state if it follows medical marijuana reciprocity.
+These laws vary in all 50 states of the US.
+And it’s not necessary that all US states with legal medical marijuana follow reciprocity and accept out-of-state cards.
 For instance, cannabis is legal in New York but it does not offer reciprocity.

 So, you need to understand the laws before crossing state borders.
 This guide can help you understand everything about medical marijuana reciprocity in the US.

-Medical marijuana reciprocity simply refers to certain laws that are laid out to provide legal protection to non-resident MMJ patients and allow them to possess and purchase medical cannabis in a different state.
+Medical marijuana reciprocity simply refers to certain laws that allows non-resident MMJ patients to possess and purchase medical cannabis in a different state with legal protection.
 Most states with established medical marijuana programs also have a proper reciprocity program that recognizes out-of-state recommendations or MMJ cards within their boundaries.

 But, medical marijuana reciprocity is not as simple as it seems.